HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 Usually, the developer of the Xposed Module will choose to read the activation information of the current Xposed Module to better show the user the effective status of the current function.

-In addition to the basic Hook functions, `YukiHookAPI` also designed a set of Xposed Module status judgment functions for developers, such as activation status and Hook Framework information.
+In addition to the basic Hook functions, YukiHookAPI also designed a set of Xposed Module status judgment functions for developers, such as activation status and Hook Framework information.

 ### Determine Self-activation Status

 Usually, we will choose to write a method to make it return `false`, and then hook this method to make it return `true` to prove that the Hook has taken effect.

-In `YukiHookAPI`, you don’t need to do this at all, `YukiHookAPI` has already encapsulated this operation for you, and you can use it directly.
+In YukiHookAPI, you don’t need to do this at all, YukiHookAPI has already encapsulated this operation for you, and you can use it directly.

 Now, you can directly use `YukiHookAPI.Status.isXposedModuleActive` to determine whether it is activated in the Module App.